 The frequency and severity of disasters globally, and drought in Africa specifically, is intensifying.
 Against this backdrop, African governments require support in their disaster risk planning and financing in order to ensure that timely support reaches affected populations before they have to engage in negative coping strategies, such as the sale of assets.

-The African Risk Capacity was established in 2012 as a pan-African initiative.
-It is an African-owned, index-based weather risk insurance pool and early response mechanism that combines the concepts of early warning, disaster risk management, and risk finance.
+The African Risk Capacity is an African-owned, index-based weather risk insurance pool and early response mechanism.
 Through a pooled insurance model, ARC intends to offer African countries competitive pricing for insurance products.
-It should improve the ability of governments to better anticipate, plan, and respond to disaster risk by strengthening capacities, awareness, and action around DRM.
+ARC is unique amongst the regional risk pools in requiring countries to have effective contingency plans before agreeing to provide insurance, and in assessing the impact of each payout, and thus has huge potential to improve the ability of governments to better anticipate, plan, and respond to disaster risk by strengthening capacities, awareness, and action around DRM.
 And at the local level, the expected impact is that vulnerable households should be more resilient to disasters through the receipt of timely support.

 The evaluation will test if risk pooling and transfer is a cost effective way to incentivise contingency planning and ensure rapid responses to drought and other extreme weather events.
-The evaluation will consider the value of support to contingency planning and early responses in minimiszing the impact of (and accelerating recovery from) extreme weather.
-It will consider where, when, why and how ARC is, or is not, effective with the aim of contributing to the global evidence base.
+The evaluation will consider the value of support to contingency planning and early responses in minimising the impact of (and accelerating recovery from) extreme weather events.
+It will consider where, when, why, and how ARC is, or is not, effective with the aim of contributing to the global evidence base.

 In addition, during the early formative phases of the evaluation, the team will identify and feed lessons learnt into the management of the ARC programme.
 This stage will be focused on considering and strengthening ARC’s effectiveness and performance.

-Finally, the evaluation will also be instrumental in providing accountability to the UK taxpayer for DFID’s significant investment in ARC, demonstrating evidence to inform continued investment in the programme and similar investments for DFID and other donor agencies.
+Finally, the evaluation will also be instrumental in providing accountability to the UK taxpayer for FCDO’s significant investment in ARC, demonstrating evidence to inform continued investment in the programme and similar investments for FCDO and other donor agencies.